Handling of street protests creates crisis for Pentagon boss

 Milley, the Joint Chiefs chairman, also has taken heat from critics for his role in managing the response to the protests.
 However, the chairman of the Senate Armed Services Committee, Sen. James Inhofe, R-Okla., defended Milley, whom he quoted as saying he agreed with Esper’s opposition to invoking the Insurrection Act.

-Associated Press writers Kevin Freking and Lisa Mascaro contributed to this report.
+Associated Press writers Lolita C. Baldor, Kevin Freking and Lisa Mascaro contributed to this report.